telerik/blazor-docs/components/spreadsheet/tools.md

     protected override void OnInitialized()
     {
+        // Find the built-in File tool set item by its index.
+        SpreadsheetToolSetItem? fileToolSetItem = DefaultToolsWithCustomizations.Items.FirstOrDefault();

+        // Rename the File tool set item if (fileToolSetItem != null)
+        {
+            fileToolSetItem.Title = "Custom File Label";
+        }

-        // This code finds the built-in Home tab by its localized title.
+        // Find the built-in Home tool set item by its localized title.
-        // You can hard-code the title string (for example, "Home"), if the application is using just one language.
+        // You can hard-code the title string (for example, "Home") if the application is using just one language.
-        SpreadsheetToolSetItem? homeToolSet = DefaultToolsWithCustomizations.Items
+        SpreadsheetToolSetItem? homeToolSetItem = DefaultToolsWithCustomizations.Items
             .FirstOrDefault(x => x.Title == Localizer[nameof(Messages.Spreadsheet_ToolBar_HomeMenu)]);

-        var fontFamilyTool = homeToolSet?.Tools.FirstOrDefault(x => x is SpreadsheetFontFamilyTool) as SpreadsheetFontFamilyTool;
+        var fontFamilyTool = homeToolSetItem?.Tools.FirstOrDefault(x => x is SpreadsheetFontFamilyTool) as SpreadsheetFontFamilyTool;

         if (fontFamilyTool != null)
         {